MichaelLangbein/tdl2/backend/data/wiki/math/probability.md

 >  This is proven by induction.
 >> Base case:
 >> $\probFunct(A_1 \cup A_2) = \probFunct(A_1) + \probFunct(A_2) - \probFunct(A_1 \cap A_2) $
->> This is tirivally true when looking at a Venn Diagramm.
+>> This is trivially true when looking at a Venn diagram.
 >
 >> Induction step.
 Suppose that...